Sweet And Spicy Korean Gochujang Noodles

 Peel and use fresh garlic for a more prominent taste.
 You can also increase the quantity of garlic if you prefer your noodles to be extra garlicky.

-Oil – I prefer to make these noodles in vegetable oil.
-You can use any vegetable oil of your choice or even sesame oil to prepare these noodles.
+Oil – I prefer to make these noodles in sunflower oil.
+You can use any cooking oil of your choice (canola oil, sesame oil, olive oil).

 Veggies – I like to load up the noodles with veggies like bell peppers, carrots, and cabbage.
-You can also add broccoli, baby corn, snap peas, onions, mushrooms, Asian greens, etc.
+Add broccoli, baby corn, snap peas, napa cabbage, onions, baby bok choy, mushrooms, Asian greens, etc.

 I like to garnish these noodles with spring onions and toasted sesame seeds.

-To make saucy gochujang noodles, stir together 2 tablespoon cornstarch with ½ cup water.
+To make saucy gochujang noodles, stir 2 tablespoon cornstarch with ยฝ cup water.
 Add the cornstarch slurry to the ready noodles and cook for 1-2 minutes until the sauce thickens.

 Frequently Asked Questions

-Gochujang is a widely used Korean red pepper paste that is fermented for about a month to get that perfect spicy pungent flavor.
+Gochujang is a widely used Korean red pepper paste fermented for about a month to get that perfect spicy pungent flavor.
 It is an essential ingredient of Korean cooking.

-This Korean fermented chili paste is prepared with ingredients such as glutinous rice, fermented soybeans, salt, chili peppers, and sometimes sweeteners.
+This Korean fermented chili paste is prepared with glutinous rice, fermented soybeans, salt, chili peppers, and sometimes sweeteners.

-It is thick, sticky, and bright red in color and is widely used as a condiment or in sauces for Korean recipes.
+It is thick, sticky, and bright red and is widely used as a condiment or in sauces for Korean recipes.

-Gochujang is becoming very popular these days and can easily be found in the Asian aisle of the mainstream grocery markets.
-If you have an Asian store in the city, you will definitely find Gochujang there.
+Gochujang is becoming very popular and can easily be found in the Asian aisle of mainstream grocery markets.
+If you have an Asian store in the city, you will find Gochujang there.

 How To Make Gochujang Noodles